Distribution

 The Winnipeg Film Group Distribution Department operates with four main objectives:

-• To provide member filmmakers with increased exhibition opportunities across Canada and around the World and to assist in the development of their careers
+• To provide member filmmakers with increased exhibition opportunities across Canada and around the world and to assist in the development of their careers

 • To provide artists a financial return